 Authorizations.
 Other uses or disclosures of your protected health information not described above will only be made with your written authorization.
-For example, in general and subject to specific conditions, we will not use or disclose your psychiatric notes; we will not use or disclose your protected health information for marketing; and we will not sell your protected health information, unless you give us a written authorization.
+For example, in general and subject to specific conditions, we will not use or disclose your protected health information for marketing; and we will not sell your protected health information, unless you give us a written authorization.
 You may revoke written authorization at any time, so long as the revocation is in writing.
 Once we receive your written revocation, it will only be effective for future uses and disclosures.
 It will not be effective for any information that may have been used or disclosed in reliance upon the written authorization and prior to receiving your written revocation.